 Fund Mission: To assist in the maintenance and development of the parks and pathways of the City of Bartlesville.

 Fund Description: The Neighborhood Park and Recreation fund was established to receive and disburse funds generated by the Park fee imposed on new residential developments within the City.
 The fee is \$500 per acre or portion thereof.

-2017 Accomplishments: • N/A 2018 Objectives: • N/A Budget Highlights: The only budgeted expenditures in this fund are for a transfer to BMA - General that is being used to pay debt service on the purchase of new park land adjacent to Johnstone Park.
+2017 Accomplishments: • N/A

+2018 Objectives: • N/A

+Budget Highlights: The only budgeted expenditures in this fund are for a transfer to purchase of new park land adjacent to Johnstone Park.